lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 ---
 title: "What I think about when programmers talk about speed"
-description: Some random thoughts about development and its relationship with speed
+description: Some random thoughts about development and its relation to speed
 keywords: developers, speed, career
 layout: articles
 ---